zee-nguyen/Stanford_Machine_Learning/Week 6/notes.md

 Approach:
 1. Create a list of λ (multiple of 2, for ex: i.e. λ ∈ {0,0.01,0.02,0.04,0.08,0.16,0.32,0.64,1.28,2.56,5.12,10.24})
 2. Create a set of models with different degrees/any other variants
-3. Iterate through the λs and for each λ, go through all the models to learn some Θ
+3. Iterate through the λs and for each λ, go through all the models to learn some Θ (on training data)
 4. Compute the cross validation error using the learned Θ (computed with λ) on the J-CV **without regularization or λ = 0**
 5. Select the best combo that produces the lowest error on the cross validation set
 6. Using the best combo of Θ and λ, apply it on J-test to see if it has a good generalization of the problem.